 In our experiments, the gateway is implemented on a Raspberry Pi 4 single-board computer (which is a popular choice for an IoT gateway [35]).
-Using Top (a command line tool for monitoring resource utilization), we examine the resource utilization of the process that routes the application requests according to each routing approach.
-Notably, both approaches exhibit similar resource utilization with CPU that has occasional spikes which do not surpass 9%, and
+Using Top (a command line tool for monitoring resource utilization), we examine the resource utilization of the process that routes the application plication requests.